farhan-t-sami/image-repo/README.md

 # image-repo

-Shopify's developer intern challenge - Image add and search functions
+Shopify's developer intern challenge - Image add and filter functions Upload images and filter uploaded images according to their types

-Check out the my demo: https://fts-imagerepo.herokuapp.com/
+Check out my demo: https://fts-imagerepo.herokuapp.com/

 Or set it up in your own machine!